 Pay close attention to what is deemed old-fashioned and what is not.

-Nowadays, adjectives hardly ever change for 敬語, though this is a rather new phenomenon.
-Nowadays, the "honorific" use of adjectives is normally seen in the pattern お+Adjective＋です.
-This is often felt to just be really polite speech rather than honorific speech, and the use of Adjective ＋ です alone suffices for most of the times honorifics has been used in the past.
+The "honorific" use of adjectives is normally seen in the pattern お+Adjective＋です.
+This is often felt to just be really polite speech rather than honorific speech, but it suffices for the most part.

 In the examples below, you will see various other patterns that hint at what has traditionally been the usage for adjectives.
 More will be said about them later in this lesson.
 So, for now, treat options as synonyms.